franzbanz/leetcode/README.md

 # leetcode
-This is where I test and run my leetcode problems.
+This is where I test and store my leetcode problems.